The Danish blocking system

 2. Instead of the website, the user sees a page with a large red STOP button.

-3. Under the STOP button is explanation intended for the Internet user about how this specific website is blocked because of child pornography.
+3. Under the STOP button is explanation intended for the Internet user about how this specific website is blocked because of child sexual abuse material.
 The user is also referred to the Dansih website Bryd Cirklen, which counsels individuals with sexual thoughts about children.

 Your report makes a difference